grand-decentral-station/concept/concept/applications.md

 All apps run completely sandboxed and communicates over a simple JSON api with the GDS core (e.g. service name/type, URLs/ports for service endpoints, meta info, etc.)

+There are several problems with this described in [Issue #5](https://github.com/grand-decentral-station/concept/issues/5) and [Issue #23](https://github.com/grand-decentral-station/concept/issues/23) which have yet to be solved.

 ## App Store

 It should be decentralized as well, so there could be an "app server" app for GDC to host your own app repository.
 A user could then subscribe to that server using its URL and could browse, buy and download apps directly from there.